sfdcboss/sf_pages_template/index.md

 The wiki uses Github and their product "Github Pages" to use existing "Jekyll" templates to create a site.
 There is a theme called "Just the Docs" that is set to be used, and is managed with the code files listed in the repository.
 For simple editing and adding you can do that directly on Github.com and a couple button clicks.
 The usual Github/Git benefits of version control for contributors is not needed if there aren't multiple people contributing and overwriting eachother, so we use Github basically as a webhost in this case, with the option to be extended out to a version controlled Project for a team if necessary.

 ### Contributing
-The Voyajer Wiki uses markdown as a syntax for the documentation pages, which is descirbed in detail here:
+The Salesforce Wiki uses markdown as a syntax for the documentation pages, which is descirbed in detail here:

 Files would need to get into the repository directly from Github.com or through an established connection in VSCode.

 ### Quick start: Use Github.com UI to Add Entry
-1. Navigate to the repository URL and [into the "docs" folder](https://github.com/sarahroadrebel/VoyajerWiki/tree/main/docs).
+1. Navigate to the repository URL and [into the "docs" folder](https://github.com/sarahroadrebel/SalesforceWiki/tree/main/docs).

 2. If needed request access to be a contributor, otherwise just be logged in with your current Github username.